What Causes Lower Back Pain and Diarrhea Together?

 Patients with IBD may experience flare-ups where diarrhea and back pain worsen together.
 Managing these symptoms often requires a combination of medication, lifestyle changes, and regular monitoring by healthcare professionals.

-Irritable bowel syndrome is a functional gastrointestinal disorder characterized by abdominal pain and changes in bowel habits, including diarrhea.
-IBS can also cause muscle tension and referred pain in the lower back due to the close connection between the gut and the nervous system.
+Irritable bowel syndrome (IBS) is a functional gastrointestinal disorder marked by abdominal pain and shifts in bowel habits, including diarrhea and back pain.
+IBS can cause muscle tension and referred pain in the lower back because of the tight connection between the gut and the nervous system, a pathway sometimes called the gut-brain axis.

 Although IBS does not cause inflammation or infection, the discomfort and stress it generates can lead to muscle spasms and back pain.
 Treatment typically focuses on symptom management through diet, stress reduction, and medication.